ATP Exam Preparation

 - Can you apply the information to your daily AT service provision, to other areas of assistive technology, to the overall needs of a client who would use various forms of assistive technology?

-As the certifying organization, it would be a conflict of interest for RESNA to provide review courses specifically designed to prepare for a certification exam.
-However, there are additional opportunities offered by other organizations which may be helpful when preparing for the ATP exams.
 RESNA attempts to gather information on these structured learning opportunities as it becomes available.
 RESNA does not intend the list to imply endorsement of specific courses, seminars, or workshops.
-If you have information on learning opportunities not yet on the RESNA list, please contact the Certification department at (703)524-6686 ext.
-314 so that new opportunities could be added.
+If you have information on learning opportunities not yet on the RESNA list, please contact the Certification department so that new opportunities can be considered for inclusion.